jaeyk/covid19antiasian/README.md

 ```

-- The next step is turn the JSON file into a csv file. `tidyjson` is a great tool to turn a messy JSON file, ingested from the Twitter APID, into a tidyverse-ready dataframe.
+- The next step is turn the JSON file into a csv file. `tidyjson` is a great tool to turn a messy JSON file, ingested from the Twitter API, into a tidyverse-ready dataframe.
 I wrote an R function (`twitter_json2csv.R`).
 The problem is the JSON file is too huge to be parsed into a R session.
 (Your session will be killed automatically.)
 To get around this problem, I split the JSON file into smaller chunks and applied the parser.

 ```bash
 # Create a subdirectory and move the file there